1-Pan Chicken and Rice Casserole Recipe (Easy, Savory & Complete Meal)

 Preheat your oven to 375°F (190°C).

-In a large skillet or Dutch oven, heat 1 tbsp oil or butter over medium heat.
+In a large skillet or Dutch oven, heat 1 tablespoon oil or butter over medium heat.
 Add the remaining onion and red bell pepper; cook 3–4 minutes until softened.

 Sprinkle in Italian seasoning and a pinch of AP seasoning.
 Add the garlic and cook 30–45 seconds.

-Stir in 2–3 tbsp flour to create a light roux, cooking 1–2 minutes.
+Stir in 2–3 tablespoon flour to create a light roux, cooking 1–2 minutes.
 Slowly whisk in 1 cup warm chicken broth until smooth, then pour in 2 cups heavy cream.

 Simmer for 3–5 minutes until the sauce thickens.